wakatime/wakatime-blog/posts/42-the-best-time-tracker-for-programmers.md

 Use this if you have a lot of clients where sending invoices and collecting payments is taking up a lot of your time.

-## Automated time trackers

 ### [Upwork][upwork] - A freelancer platform with a screenshot desktop app

 If you’re just starting out and need to find work, Upwork can be a good place to find new clients.
 However, their time tracking app takes screenshots of your desktop every 10 minutes.
 Not everyone is comfortable with that level of monitoring.

-### [WakaTime][wakatime] - A time tracker for software engineers, with open source IDE plugins

-WakaTime is a dashboard for developers, using IDE plugins to automate time tracking.
-Since it’s built for programmers, it automatically detects your projects and works seamlessly with the tools you’re already using.
-Just make sure to increase the default [Timeout preference][timeout] so you’re not under-reporting your actual work time.
-You can also time track as a team.

 ## The Winner?